Speaking

 Afternoon tea

-Based on my recent book Afternoon Tea: A History, I give an engaging overview of how the meal came about, and how it spread around the world.
+Based on Afternoon Tea: A History, I give an engaging overview of how the meal came about, and how it spread around the world.
 My presentations are honest and forthright, including the good (a built-in break to relax and build community) and the difficult (English colonial expansion and tea) in thought-provoking but approachable ways.

 And more!

 From Early Modern food to Medieval wine to the history of the tomato to ancient Roman fish sauce, I can cover a lot of ground.
-I have a background as a book historian as well, and am always happy to tie that in to talks.
+I have a background as a book historian as well, and am always happy to tie that into talks.

-Experiences
+Experiences and Events

-These can include hands-on learning activities, demonstrations, creative projects (like making and using historic inks), or whatever else our imaginations can dream up!
+These can include hands-on learning activities, fermentation demonstrations, creative projects (like making and using historic inks), or whatever else our imaginations can dream up!

 I have experience crafting museum programming and exhibits, and over a decade of teaching experience.
 I also have extensive hands-on experience making everything from natural inks to teaching fermentation classes.
 My current programming focuses on food and food-adjacent work (like using food waste in visual art), but I am always happy to discuss programs in my other areas of professional expertise as well (book history, for example).